MEET OUR TEAM

-Andrew has paddled and coached dragon boat for over 14 years.
-He loves the sport because of the motivation of 10 Men and Women pushing each other towards a singular purpose.
-He also enjoys it because of the alignment of the fitness requirements to be a top-performing paddling athlete and being healthy (great paddling athletes have great power to weight ratios and look great! which is healthy!).
-In 2018 he competed at his first Dragon Boat Club Crew World Championships, medalling in 2 distances with his team the Outer Harbour Hounds in the premier open category.
-He also holds a Dragon Boat Canada Level II coaching certification.
+He has paddled and coached dragon boats for over 14 years.
+Of all the paddle sport disciplines he loves the sport of dragon boating the most because of the camaraderie and the feeling of 20+ people working towards a singular purpose.
+He also enjoys the alignment of the fitness requirements to be a top-performing paddling athlete and being healthy (great paddling athletes have great power to weight ratios and look great! which is healthy!).

-In his spare time, he likes to play volleyball, paddle, train in the gym and eat all you can eat sushi.
+In his spare time, he enjoys portage camping, volleyball, training in the gym and bubble tea and eating all you can eat sushi.

 Khanh first discovered his passion for dragon boat in 2002 through the University of Toronto New College Dragon Boat club.
 During his under graduate years he was able to compliment his studies at U of T in Kinesiology with program development for the New College Dragon Boat team.
 Over the last 16 years he has continued to be involved in the sport - as a paddler and an active leader, with various teams and clubs within the GTA.
 His major achievements in the sport include racing at two CCWCs, in Hong Kong, China and Szeged, Hungary and accomplishing Dragon Boat Canada Level II coaching certification.

 Combining his educational background as a Strength Coach and Athletic Therapist and his experience in the sport, he’s able to develop programs for athletes that are more research based.
 He is honored and humbled to take on this new position with the club and is excited to be working with the community to provide continued services at Sunnyside Paddling Club.